-Pre-Existing Primary Fuel Type Equipment Type Rebate Type Rebate Amount Special Requirement Efficiency Requirement Oil, Propane, Electric Resistance, Heat Pumps, or ETS Ground Source
+Pre-Existing Primary Fuel Type Equipment Type Rebate Type Rebate Amount Special Requirements Equipment Eligibility Criteria Oil, Propane, Electric Resistance, Heat Pumps, or ETS Ground Source

-Partial Home $1,250 per ton* up to $10,000 per home Refer to Mass Save Integrated Controls Product List at MassSave.com/ICPQL Refer to Mass Save Heat Pump Qualified Product List at MassSave.com/HPQPL Whole Home $10,000 per home Outbuilding $1,250 per ton* up to $2,500 per outbuilding Oil, Propane, Heat Pumps, or ETS Air to Water
+Partial Home $1,250 per ton* up to $10,000 per home Integrated controls required if supplemental heating system uses oil or propane.
+Refer to Mass Save Integrated Controls Product List at MassSave.com/ICPQL Mass Save Heat Pump Qualified Product List at MassSave.com/HPQPL Whole Home $10,000 per home See Note below** Outbuilding $1,250 per ton* up to $2,500 per outbuilding Oil, Propane, Heat Pumps, or ETS Air to Water

 * Tons are calculated based on AHRI cooling capacity divided by 12,000 BTUs.